Seismic Survey Task Force

 In 2011, the name of the Seismic Survey Task Force was changed to Noise Task Force (NTF) to acknowledge that its remit should include all aspects of the noise issue and not exclusively those related to seismic surveys.

-The NTF has held 13 meetings, most recently on 10-13 November 2017 in Amsterdam, Netherlands.
+The NTF has held 14 meetings, most recently 14th-16th March 2018 in Gland, Switzerland.
 NTF meetings developed advice on the MMPs for Sakhalin Energy’s relatively small seismic survey in 2012 and much larger survey in 2015 (which took place in combination with seismic surveys by other companies in the same region), and the task force’s current focus is on the Company’s upcoming large seismic survey tentatively planned for 2018.

 Apart from seismic surveys, the NTF regularly comments on the acoustic monitoring component of the annual Sakhalin Energy/ENL Joint Programme for Western Gray Whale Research and Monitoring and on various specific noise-related issues such as the need for a new control site to monitor underwater sound in the north-eastern Sakhalin region, improved methods for detecting noise anomalies during ‘routine’ production operations, and the potential role of new technology for acoustic monitoring of industrial activity and whale behaviour.